Bucks County Criminal Lawyers

-Although Philadelphia is considered to be one of the more lenient counties when it comes to first-time offenders, you can still be sentenced to five years in prison for drunk driving one time.
+Although Bucks County is considered to be one of the more lenient counties when it comes to first-time offenders, you can still be sentenced to five years in prison for drunk driving one time.
 You can also be forced to attend alcohol rehab classes and to pay thousands of dollars in fines.

 The blood alcohol concentration (BAC) limit in Philadelphia is only 0.08 percent.
 This BAC can be reached with just one drink.
 Since everyone is different and will metabolize alcohol at different rates, it can be difficult to determine what your BAC may be even if you use the “one drink per hour” rule.